truefoundry/truefoundry-python-sdk/README.md

 print(response.headers)  # access the response headers
 print(response.data)  # access the underlying object
 pager = client.users.list(...)
-print(pager.response.headers)  # access the response headers for the first page for item in pager:
+print(pager.response)  # access the typed response for the first page for item in pager:
     print(item)  # access the underlying object(s)
 for page in pager.iter_pages():
-    print(page.response.headers)  # access the response headers for each page for item in page:
+    print(page.response)  # access the typed response for each page for item in page:
         print(item)  # access the underlying object(s)
 ```